-As I sit at my dining room table, watching the cloudy grey sky through my bay windows, I am sincerely hoping for blessed rain.
-For some, the notion — of blessed rain — may seem ludicrous if not downright strange.
+As I sit at my dining room table, watching the cloudy silver sky through my bay windows, I am sincerely hoping for blessed rain.
+For some, the notion—of blessed rain—may seem ludicrous if not downright peculiar and dramatic.

 Indeed some are endowed with rain on a regular basis.
 For these individuals, sunshine is a blessing.